Deafness in dogs can be present from birth, or it can appear at some point during a dog’s life.

 No: Bring your thumb, index and middle fingers together.
 You can precede this sign by wagging your finger.

-These handy flash cards can help you to ake the most out of training a deaf dog.
+This dictionary of doggy signs* can help you to make the most out of training a deaf dog.

 Dog hearing loss treatment